mnfst/js-sdk/README.md

-# case-client
+# CASE Client

-CASE Client SDK for the web
+CASE Client SDK for the web.